 1. Placements used.
 If you only run ads to News Feed, you may start seeing a negative impact when reaching the same people regularly.
 These are ads that interfere with a user’s routine.
 But other placements aren’t so intrusive.

 Right Hand Column is an example of a less intrusive placement.
-You can have an average frequency of 3.0 for two different campaigns, one with RHC and one without.
+You can have an average frequency of 3.0 for two different The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., one with RHC and one without.
 You’re likely to see less negative feedback from the campaign that includes RHC because these ads are more easily ignored.